openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 **Status**

 There is still a long way to go.
-We™re missing key functionality, default
+Weâ€™re missing key functionality, default
           applications, optimizations all over the place, and more.
 There is nothing fundamental that holds us back to bringing the full experience users expect to tablet devices, based on our well-known, beloved, proven software stack.
 We are focusing our first release, which is planned for September already, on tablet computers.
-Since fixing a bunch of showstoppers over the past two weeks, I™ve actually started using Plasma Active for some light reading tasks (mostly web and RSS), and I™ve got to say: It rocks your socks.
+Since fixing a bunch of showstoppers over the past two weeks, Iâ€™ve actually started using Plasma Active for some light reading tasks (mostly web and RSS), and Iâ€™ve got to say: It rocks your socks.
 Being able to use a tablet computer which is based on Free software that you created yourself, is real fun.
-I™ve also handed it to friends who came by, and while they understood it™s an early prototype, I had a really hard time getting my gadget back.
+Iâ€™ve also handed it to friends who came by, and while they understood itâ€™s an early prototype, I had a really hard time getting my gadget back.
 And that is only just the beginning.
 We have an excellent base to build a complete experience upon.
-In other words, it™s the perfect time to jump in and become part of something great and to help it also making it something really big.
+In other words, itâ€™s the perfect time to jump in and become part of something great and to help it also making it something really big.

 **Different goals need different processes**